- 1 Lemon for the liver

 Lemon and kidney stones

 Lemon has properties to stimulate the drainage of bile and reduce cholesterol levels.
-It may be useful in the treatment of gallbladder stones (small cholesterol stones in the gallbladder).
+It may be useful in the treatment of gall bladder (small cholesterol stones in the gallbladder).
 For this, a very popular remedy is to drink water with lemon on an empty stomach, accompanied by a teaspoon of virgin oil.

 Lemon consumption is not recommended if you have gallstones.